 Youth and women underrepresented in politics

 The participation of women and youth in Sri Lankan politics is very low.
 The percentage of women in the Parliament is under 6 percent, but at the local level, the proportion of women increased from 2 to 23 percent in the 2018 elections thanks to a quota that was introduced in 2017.
 In the elections, almost 2 000 women took their seats in the local councils, most of them with little political experience.
-Political parties are led mostly by older men, and equal representation is not realized in the organizational structures of parties.
+Political parties are led mostly by older men, and equal representation is not realised in the organisational structures of parties.

 Our work in Sri Lanka

 Together with our local partner One-Text Initiative (OTI) we supported the youth politicians of Sri Lanka to co-operate across political, ethnic and religious lines in 2015–2016.
-A series of workshops were organized that brought together youth politicians from the five party blocks represented in the country’s parliament to discuss, learn and search for joint solutions and to establish peaceful and constructive political dialogue.
+A series of workshops were organised that brought together youth politicians from the five party blocks represented in the country’s Parliament to discuss, learn and search for joint solutions and to establish peaceful and constructive political dialogue.
 A delegation of young Finnish MP’s visited the programme to provide trainings and take part in the dialogue.

 Results of our work